taylorjg/DlxLibDemos/README.md

   * Ripple Effect
   * Flow Free
   * Self Visualisation (new - no old WPF counterpart - but I do have a web version [here](https://github.com/taylorjg/dlxlib-self-visualisation))
+* Display version information
 * Do the solving on a background thread
 * Find all solutions and provide a mechanism to navigate between them
+* Add an About page
+* Add an app icon
 * Add unit tests
+* Deploy to Google Play Store
+* Deploy to Apple App Store
 * Release a new version of DlxLib targeting `net6.0` (or `net7.0` ?)
 * Create new documentation for DlxLib e.g. GitBook ?